 - Add tomatoes (with liquid), ground cumin, and chile powder; allow mixture to cook until tomatoes are tender and their liquid has thickened

 - Add drained black beans;

-- Add cooked rice to beef mixture; top with shredded cheese; bake 15 minutes or until cheese has melted
+- Add cooked rice to beef mixture; top with shredded cheese; bake 15 minutes @350ºF uncovered, or until cheese melts

 - Garnish with chopped cilantro, sour cream or avocado (optional)

 - After browning the beef and onions, drain off any oil, add beef and onions back to the skillet, then add remaining ingredients.